 If you would like to use Eagle Online to enhance your face-to-face course, contact Instructional Design and Technology 406-756-3615 or 406-756-3362.

 To teach a fully online or hybrid course at FVCC you must first obtain approval for development/conversion prior to beginning the development/conversion process.
 In addition, you need to have taken EDU 291Y, Teaching Online and EDU 291X Developing Online Courses.
 After the course is developed, it goes through a peer review process.
-Download the Intent to Covert form.
+Download the Intent to Develop or Convert form.

 Teaching Online Classes EDU 291y